 Master of Science in Nursing (MSN)

-Students who already hold an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN) can pursue an MSN for specialized training qualifying them to work in midwifery, adult nursing, neonatal practice, palliative care, women's health or many other nursing subfields.
+Students who already hold an Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN) can pursue an MSN for specialized training qualifying them to work in midwifery, adult nursing, neonatal practice, women's health or many other nursing subfields.
 The MSN program typically takes one year to complete and includes core nursing courses, classes in the desired specialization and electives in a related field, such as medicine, communications or business management.
 Students who hold bachelor's degrees in fields other than nursing can also apply to the program, but they must complete an additional year of prerequisite coursework before beginning the standard MSN program.

 Doctor of Nursing Practice (DNP)